cfantasia/CMGWPrimeGroup/doc/README.txt

 ln -s UserCode/CMGWPrimeGroup/root_macros/Make.C
 root -b Make.C

-The macro will compile and load the following files:
+The macro will compile and load the following files (directory: UserCode/CMGWPrimeGroup/root_macros):

 (a) loadInputFiles.C

-Comment: loads input files.
+Comment: loads input files (W' and W, QCD, Z/DY, ttbar).
 Location of top-level directory with input files to be specified with string top_level_dir at top of file.

 (b) loadCrossSections.C